benstocker07/2-Back/README.md

 - [ ] Pilot test new integration with EEG (has previously worked cleanly)

 --------------------------------------------------------------------------------------
-*Please refer to the License before considering sharing the contents of this repository.
+*Please refer to the License before considering sharing or editing the contents of this repository.